- Dawn greeted in a quiet car on a winter's early morning

 The view from the comfortable seats and the atmosphere inside the car

-I was able to lie down and look out the window at almost eye level.
+It was in a position where I could lie down and look out the window at almost eye level.

 It was early in the morning in winter, so it was cold outside and the air was clear, and the pre-dawn sky slowly changed color from deep blue to pale orange.